 Over a century and a half, the fusion of East and West under more than 150 years of British control created a fascinating legacy, and while Hong Kong did preserve its own cultural traditions, they certainly have a western flavour.

 Hong Kong is also one of the most densely populated cities in the world.
 With 7.4 million inhabitants squeezed into 1,100 square kilometres (40% of which is green space and only used for recreational activities), you would expect the streets and subways to be chokingly crowded.
 However, everyone moves about in an orderly and polite fashion.

 Here are ten top things to do in Hong Kong.

 The best vistas of Hong Kong’s harbour are to be found at the top of Victoria Peak.
 At 552 metres above sea level, the Peak is the highest point on Hong Kong Island.
-To reach the summit, take the popular Peak Tram – Asia’s first funicular (pulled by a cable), which was built in 1888.
-If the thought of the slow, almost vertical ascent to the top doesn’t appeal, you can take a taxi or bus.
-If time is of no consequence, walking up on the old Peak Road is another option.
+To reach the summit, take the popular Peak Tram — Asia’s oldest funicular railway, which was built in 1888.
+If the thought of the creaking, very steep ride to the top doesn’t appeal, you can take a taxi or bus — or walk up the Old Peak Road.

 Halfway up Victoria Peak, and perched above Hong Kong’s business heart, is an intriguing area called Mid-Levels.
 Established prior to the arrival of the motor vehicle, Mid-Levels’ streets are narrow, but people and cars somehow manage to coexist harmoniously.
 Exploring the back streets will introduce you to traditional places of worship like the Man Mo Temple.
 Built by wealthy Chinese merchants in 1847 during the Qing dynasty, this is actually a complex of three temples.
 The major one is a tribute to the god of Literature (Man) and god of Martial Arts (Mo).
 Head for Hollywood Road, where the sweet smell of incense will lead you to the temple.